Central Singularity of Three-Dimensional Kerr-de Sitter Black Holes: Introduction

 Thus, the main subject of our study is the Kerr-de Sitter metric

 with

 Here, $\ell$ and $r_+$ are the de Sitter radius and the radius of the cosmological horizon, respectively, whereas $r_-$ parameterizes the angular momentum.\footnote{Formally setting $\ell\to i \ell$ and $r_-\to i r_-$ yields the BTZ solution with two horizons, $r_+$ and $r_-$ \cite{Banados:1992wn, Banados:1992gq}.} The metric \eqref{BH:metric} is a vacuum solution of Einstein's equation with positive cosmological constant $\Lambda=\ell^{-2}$.
 There is only one horizon.
 Special cases of \eqref{BH:metric} are the static Schwarzschild-de Sitter space-times for $r_-=0$ and de Sitter space-time in static coordinates, given by $r_+=\ell$, $r_-=0$.
-In all cases except the de Sitter space-time there is a singularity at $r=0$.
+In all cases except the de Sitter space-time there is a singularity at $r=0$, if one considers the simple topology of $\mathbb{R}^3$.\footnote{Indeed, a topological resolution of the singularity is a valid alternative, as was discussed in \cite{Banados:1992gq,Briceno:2024ddc} for the BTZ case.
+One can introduce a new coordinate $x=r^2$ and extend the metric \eqref{BH:metric} to $x<0$.
+In the rotating case, $r_-\neq0$, the extension is regular at $x=0$, but has a different topology.
+We thank Hideki Maeda for pointing this out to us.
+The fact that for an external observer a local source may be indistinguishable from a non-trivial topological structure was emphasized by Misner and Wheeler \cite{Misner:1957mt}.}

 The rest of the paper is organized as follows.
 In order to accommodate a rotating source it is necessary to include torsion by using the first-order formulation of gravity.
 We review this formulation, together with some special and useful features in three dimensions, in section~\ref{GR}.
 In section~\ref{CS} we explain how the Chern-Simons formulation of de Sitter gravity with gauge group $SO(1,3)$, together with the non-abelian Stokes theorem, can be used to evaluate the relevant components of the curvature and torsion singular terms.
 This procedure is put into practice for the Kerr-de Sitter metric in section~\ref{KdS}, where we obtain the energy-momentum and spin tensor sources that are located at the center.
 In section~\ref{CH}, from these results we calculate the conserved charges, namely energy and angular momentum, as they are measured by an observer co-moving with the source.
 Finally, we conclude in section~\ref{conc}.
 Two sections, which are somewhat unrelated with the main line of our calculation, are included as appendices.
 These are a review of the Kerr-de Sitter thermodynamics (appendix~\ref{TH}) and another way of obtaining the energy-momentum tensor in the case of the conical singularity of Schwarzschild-de Sitter space-time (appendix~\ref{SdS}).